You enable and configure certificate authentication from the vRealize Automation administration console Directories Management feature.

 Obtain the Root certificate and intermediate certificates from the CA that signed the certificates presented by your users.

-(Optional) A list of the Object Identifiers (OID) of valid certificate policies for certificate authentication.
+(Optional) List of Object Identifier (OID)s of valid certificate policies for certificate authentication.

-For revocation checking, the file location of the certificate revocation list and the URL of the OCSP server.
+For revocation checking, the file location of the CRL, the URL of the OCSP server.

 (Optional) OCSP Response Signing certificate file location.

-Consent form content, if a consent form is required to display before authentication.
+Consent form content, if enabling a consent form to display before authentication.

 - As a tenant administrator, navigate to